vortex-logger/vortex-logger/docs/web.md

       // request.log is HAPI's standard way of logging request.log(['a', 'b'], 'Request into hello world')

-      // a bingo instance can also be used, which will be faster request.logger.info('In handler %s', request.path)
+      // a zenlog instance can also be used, which will be faster request.logger.info('In handler %s', request.path)

       return 'hello world'
     }
   })

-  await server.register(Bingo)
+  await server.register(Zenlog)

   // also as a decorated API
   server.logger.info('another way for accessing it')